• About Us

 Congratulations!
 Your DITO SIM registration is successful.
 Take a photo or screenshot of the page as your proof of registration.
 You can also save or copy your SIM registration number for future reference.

-As a reward for registering your DITO SIM, you will receive 2GB of all-access data that is valid for 7 days.
+As a reward for registering your SIM, you will receive 2GB of all-access data that is valid for 7 days.
 You will receive a text message from DITO when the reward has been added to your account.

 SIM registration successful